 - Provide feedback (are they on the right track?)

-A good rule of thumb is to post enough to let them know they are on the right track and whenever you see an opportunity to deepen understanding on the topic.
+A good guideline is to post enough to let them know they are on the right track and whenever you see an opportunity to deepen understanding on the topic.
 This is especially important at the beginning of the course when students are still getting a feel for what you are looking for.

 Once the discussion period closes, you might be tempted to let it drift off, but students want to hear your final word on what they spent the last week discussing.
 Use a discussion wrap to close it out and deepen your students’ understanding of the topic.